-- Screwdriver (If you found the plug I sourced, you can use either a flat or phillips screwdriver)
+- Screwdriver (If you purchased the plug I sourced above, you can use either a flat or phillips screwdriver)

 - Wire Strippers (optional!
-The wires on your light fixture will probably already be stripped.
+The wires on your light fixture will probably already be stripped, ready for hard wiring.
 If you don’t have wire strippers, you may be able to strip wires *carefully* with a pair of scissors- here’s a youtube video showing how)